Home > Faucets Bathroom

 Water Performance and Project KPIs

-Water efficiency has become one of the core project KPIs, directly connected to indoor water consumption metrics and sustainability frameworks like LEED and WELL.
+Water efficiency has become a core project KPI, directly linked to indoor water consumption metrics and sustainability frameworks such as LEED and WELL.

 3. Faucet Materials: Core Alloys, Cartridges, and Elastomers